ATSSC Accessibility Plan

 Action 4: Review requirements regarding the prevention and blocking of assistive or adaptive technologies, software or equipment

-The ATSSC’s Communications division plays a fundamental role in accessibility, overseeing internal corporate messaging to all staff, and external messaging to other stakeholders who operate outside of the federal public service.
+The ATSSC’s Communications division plays a fundamental role in ensuring accessibility, overseeing internal corporate messaging to all staff, and external messaging to other stakeholders who operate outside of the federal public service.
 The Communications division has begun a gap analysis into all products under its responsibility to assess accessibility shortcomings.

 ATSSC employees outside of the Communications team play a crucial role in everyday communications with Canadians and other parties accessing justice.
 They communicate complex ideas and information in clear and direct ways to those accessing justice.